nexodus-io/nexodus/docs/design/authentication.md

 # Authentication

-The Apex Stack uses OpenID Connect for authentication.
+The Nexodus Stack uses OpenID Connect for authentication.
 It allows whomever deploys the stack to chose any OpenID connect provider they wish in order to provide user authentication.
-It also enables Apex to focus on its core, and to defer authentication to another service.
+It also enables Nexodus to focus on its core, and to defer authentication to another service.

 ## Web Frontend Authentication

 The web frontend authentication follows the Backend For Frontend (BFF) architecure.
-The apex stack has 2 components:
+The nexodus stack has 2 components:

 - go-oidc-agent
 - apiserver